 So, this is it – you are in the finishing straight to your graduation day.
 When this crucial moment comes, you must have doubts about pursuing the highest academic level in your field.
 Do you need a Ph.D. degree?
 What are the benefits of this title?
 Will it help you get a job and become a better professional?
 Can a Ph.D. degree bring you something more than just a chance to show off?

 In this post, we would like to discuss some crucial benefits of getting a Ph.D. degree – professional, personal, and career-oriented.

 Skill of data processing

 One of the top skills for every job applicant is data processing.
 Critical thinking, problem-solving, and decision-making are crucial for all jobs.
-To make things clear, if you master these abilities, you will easily identify problems, analyze them, and find the most optimal solutions.
+To make things clear, if you master these abilities, you will easily identify problems, analyze them, find the most optimal solutions and structure them accordingly in science papers so that others can understand them.
 People with Ph.D. degrees usually are researchers, which means that they already have such skills.

 To compose a Ph.D. dissertation, you have to deal with really tough questions and do in-depth research.
 Your task is to approach the questions from different angles, choose the best methodology to tackle them and produce original answers.
 Your Ph.D. project will definitely teach you how to process sources and use them to prove/confute hypotheses.
 Employers value this a lot.

 Again, a Ph.D. dissertation is a tough project, so it is hard to imagine anyone dealing with it smoothly.
 Sometimes, to answer the smallest question, you need to perform 20 experiments, reconsider your methodology, and then perform 30 more experiments to define another small part of your hypothesis.
 Serious academic work means that you fail over and over again without being sure that one day it will work.
 Still, you sit at your desk to fail again.
 Why do you do that?
 Because you already know that failures teach you and show the right direction.